Connecting orbits in quasiaffine spherical varieties via $B$-root subgroups: Preliminaries

-Every irreducible quasiaffine spherical $G$-variety~$X$ naturally embeds in the affine spherical variety $\widetilde X = \operatorname{Spec} \KK[X]$ with closed $G$-stable boundary $\widetilde X \setminus X$ of codimension at least two.
-In view of this, in what follows we shall work with affine spherical varieties $X$ together with a fixed closed $G$-stable boundary subset~$\partial X$ keeping in mind the possibility to extend the results to the open quasiaffine subvariety $X \setminus \partial X$.
+Let $G$ be a connected reductive algebraic group with a Borel subgroup~$B$ and let $\widetilde X$ be an irreducible quasiaffine $G$-variety.
+By~\cite[Theorem~1.6]{PV}, there exists an open $G$-equivariant embedding of $\widetilde X$ in an (irreducible) affine $G$-variety~$X$.
+In view of this, in what follows we shall work with irreducible affine varieties $X$ together with a fixed $G$-stable closed boundary subset~$\partial X$ keeping in mind the possibility to extend results to the open quasiaffine subvariety $X \setminus \partial X$.